 How Much To Contribute?

 As I mentioned earlier, there are no hard rules here.
 If you Google the question, you will get a quite a number of answers.
-Some plans don’t even have minimum contribution and some start with $25.
+Some plans don’t even have a minimum contribution and some start with $25.

 Savings for college has some good explanation on how much to contribute.
 Check it out for more information.
-How much you need depends on the return for your investment as well.
+How much you need depends on the return on your investment as well.
 So, there are multiple factors that we don’t have control over.